juice-shop/juice-shop/README.md

 ### Unit Tests

 There is a full suite containing independent unit tests for the client- and server-side code.
-These tests verify if the normal use cases of the application should work.
+These tests verify if the normal use cases of the application work.
 All server-side vulnerabilities are also tested.

 ```
 npm test